 Audrey Niffenegger, visual artist and writer whose works include the bestseller The Time Traveler's Wife, Her Fearful Symmetry and The Night Bookmobile.
 A professor in the Fiction Writing Department at Columbia College Chicago, she is at work on a new novel, The Chinchila Girl in Exile.

 Sam Weller, the authorized biographer of Ray Bradbury and whose book, The Bradbury Chronicles: The Life of Ray Bradbury was a Los Angeles Times bestseller.

 Mort Castle, editor of On Writing Horror from Writer's Digest Books, a seven-time Bram Stoker Award Nominee, a writer of novels and much more.

-Seating is in the Cindy Pritzker Auditorium and available first come, first served.
-Reservations are not required.
-Books are available for purchase at this event.
-The authors will autograph books at the conclusion of the program.
+Seating is in the Cindy Pritzker Auditorium, first come, first served.
+Reservations not required.
+Books may be purchased and authors will sign books at the program's conclusion.
 For additional information please visit Story Week Festival of Writers.

 Pictured: Audrey Niffenegger and Joe Meno